 Root Cause’s partnership with the Longfield Family Foundation is based on our shared belief that standardized, accessible information related to program performance is critical – both for nonprofits, so they have a stronger understanding of their relative performance in the field, and for funders, to guide their investment decisions.
-Funders rely on 990s to understand financial performance, and there should be a standardized equivalent for program performance.
+Funders rely on IRS Form 990s to understand financial performance, but there is no equivalent for program performance.
 This project set out to design and test a standardized approach to program performance measurement.

 In 2012, with funding from the Longfield Family Foundation, Root Cause conducted a pilot to begin to understand how to conduct independent analyses of non-profit programs on a larger scale.
-Root Cause partnered with the State Street Foundation to offer independent analysis to a cohort of its grantees focused on youth career development.
-Through the pilot, Root Cause analyzed the programs on standardized indicators and benchmarked them against their peers to provide them with a better understanding of their performance as it relates to other organizations in the field.
+Root Cause partnered with the State Street Foundation to provide a robust analysis to a cohort of grantees focused on youth career development.
+Through the pilot, Root Cause analyzed the programs on standardized, evidence-based indicators and benchmarked them against their peers to provide them with a better understanding of their performance as it relates to other organizations in the field.

 Goals & Results

 Participating programs found the in-depth analysis of their youth career development programs to be valuable at a program, leadership, and board level.
 The analysis was delivered in the form of a report that benchmarked their program on over 100 evidence-based indicators of quality.
 Beyond the analysis, many of the programs expressed their interest for deeper peer-to-peer learning as well as access to resources and tools to help them to take action on the recommendations provided in the analysis.